ajaysharma12799/ajaysharma12799/README.md

 # Hi, I'm Ajay Sharma

-**Full Stack Developer** | **Founder of Reactify Labs**
+**Full Stack Developer**
-I have over 4 years of experience building fast, scalable, and user-friendly applications for the web and mobile.
+I have over 4 years of experience building fast, scalable, and user-friendly web and mobile applications.

 ---

 ## About Me

-- I'm a full stack developer skilled in building web and mobile apps using modern tools and frameworks.
+- Full stack developer skilled in building web and mobile apps using modern tools and frameworks.
-- I run [Reactify Labs](https://reactifylabs.in/), where we help startups and businesses bring their ideas to life.
-- I'm always open to working on interesting projects or collaborating with others in the tech space.
+- Open to working on interesting projects or collaborating with others in the tech space.
-- If you have any questions about development or tech, feel free to reach out!
+- Happy to answer questions about development or tech.

 ---